The F.N.F.W. Club: The Russian House

 A group of people are clustered around a table for a typical lunch that will include several courses and a clear, fiery drink.
 The host pours the ice-cold liquid into frosty, conical glasses with long stems.
 He raises his glass, at which point the diners turn to one another and make eye contact, making certain not to leave anyone out.
 “Skål!” calls out the host, and everyone takes a sip.
 Again there is eye contact, and then the glasses are set on the table, not to be lifted again until the host raises his.
 The liquid is aquavit.
 The ritual is virtually the same throughout Scandinavia.
 The snaps sounds as if it should be approached with extreme caution…we’d better make sure not to say “Skål” until the end of the Foyle’s War episode or we won’t be able to concentrate on the plot.

 3. A reminder to all Club Members – don’t forget to place a Foyle’s War picture in the room where you are attending the meeting.
-The Graf has chosen our picture for tonight; he has a massive crush on Honeysuckle Weeks! (image source: www.foyles war.com)
+The Graf has chosen our picture for tonight; it is a huge one of Sam Stewart as he has such a massive crush on Honeysuckle Weeks!

 Plot: Keen to step out of Foyle’s shadow and prove himself as a detective, the newly promoted Detective Inspector Milner in Brighton is called to investigate the death of Sam’s new employer, a famous artist.
 He is disappointed when Foyle, on the trail of an absconded Russian prisoner of war, arrives at the scene.
 Foyle’s investigation leads him to a supposed safe house in London for members of the Russian Liberation Movement (aka “White Russians”), seeking to avoid repatriation to the USSR.
 He encounters an international cover up which, if exposed, could bring down the British government.(source: Wikipedia)